sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ----
     ✔✔: 2 red tokens max.

-**Details**: When you roll Might, say how your attack was focused on a part of the foe's body.
+**Details**: When you reveal Might, say how your attack was focused on a part of the foe's body.
 You may turn points of Might into red tokens that are placed on a marker representing this foe.
 Afterwards, any player can discard one of those red tokens to take +1 advantage against the foe.